cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 #### Healing
 Reach behind your head with your right hand, hold down the grip, and a medicine bottle will appear in your hand.
 Press right trigger to initiate a heal.

+A softlock can occur in the first fight with Mia if you pull out the bottle.

 ## Bindings
 Bindings can be changed in SteamVR's controller bindings section.